anthonylestone/anthonylestone.github.io/_pages/readinglist.md

 - *Bowling Alone* -- Robert D. Putnam
 - *The Imitation of Christ* -- Thomas à Kempis
 - *Can't Hurt Me* -- David Goggins
+- *The Meaning of the Mass* -- Rev. John Kerney

 ### Scripture